legovader09/Idle-Slayer-Mods/IdleSlayerMods.Common/Config/README.md

     }
 }
 ```
+Including the category in the binding will place your config entry under a separate heading within your config file, otherwise it will use the default heading (`configName`).

 Finally, to be able to use the settings in your mod, you will need to add the following in your `Plugin.cs Load()` method: